In the Netherlands, employers must make an effort to reassign employees before they terminate them. But if you…more

 Maintenance calculation for expats, part 4Marjet Groenleer

-In my third blog on alimony calculation for expats, I listed the allowances expats usually receive.
+The third blog on maintenance calculation for expats, listed the allowances expats usually receive.
 Against most allowances, there are costs that are associated with an expat existence.
 How are these taken into account?

 Extra costs for expats

-Expats are not entitled to national insurance schemes, for example.
-They therefore do not build up a state pension (AOW) in the Netherlands, are not entitled to unemployment benefit (WW), nor to allowances or a social assistance benefit.
-In addition, when they are recalled to their own country, if they are dismissed or become unfit for work, expats lose their expat status resulting in a significant reduction in income.
+When they are recalled to their own country, in the case they are dismissed or become unfit for work, expats lose their expat status resulting in a significant reduction in income.
 Their pension is usually less than half the income they were used to and, in addition, is no longer exempt from local taxes.
 The necessity to save in order to cushion a large income reduction is therefore greater than average for expats.
-In addition, expats incur extra costs to maintain their contacts with family and friends.
+Also, expats incur extra costs to maintain their contacts with family and friends.
 Is this taken into account?

 The influence of allowances on financial capacity